covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Scripts/Simple script with parameters.md

 <Start>  _

-    Public Sub FunctionWithActionCallingContext (ByVal oActionCallingContext As ActionCallingContext)

-        Dim strFirstParam As [String] = ""

-        Dim strSecondParam As [String] = ""

         oActionCallingContext.GetParameter("strFirstParam", strFirstParam)

         oActionCallingContext.GetParameter("strSecondParam", strSecondParam)

-        Dim strNewParam As [String] = ""

         oActionCallingContext.AddParameter("strNewParam", strFirstParam + strSecondParam)

         oActionCallingContext.GetParameter("strNewParam", strNewParam)

-        If strNewParam = strFirstParam + strSecondParam Then

-            ' TODO: Add some functionality here

-        End If

-    End Sub 'FunctionWithActionCallingContext

-End Class 'ScriptWithActionCallingContext

 ```

 Using this feature, you can extend the scope of the Eplan command line by your own parameters.
 If you need to call some API functionality via command line, just create a script.
 The start function of this script may take parameters and can call other functions with these parameters.